By Brandel France de Bravo, MPH; Sarah Miller, RN; and Jessica Becker

 How are e-cigarettes regulated?

-Individual states, however, have the authority to implement laws governing the sale and use of e-cigarettes, including restricting their use in public areas and banning their sale to minors.
+Individual states have taken action to govern the sale and use of e-cigarettes, including restricting their use in public areas and banning their sale to minors.
 For example, in May 2013, the California state senate proposed a law making all e-cigarettes subject to the same regulations and restrictions as traditional cigarettes and tobacco products.14

 E-cigarettes have not been around long enough to determine if they are harmful to users in the long run.
 Unfortunately, many people, including teenagers, are under the impression that e-cigarettes are safe or that they are effective in helping people quit smoking regular cigarettes.
 Neither of these assumptions has yet been proven.
 Studies by the FDA show that e-cigarettes contain some of the same toxic chemicals as regular cigarettes even though they don’t have tobacco.
 The big three tobacco companies—Lorillard, Reynolds American, and Altria Group—all have their own e-cigarette brands so it’s not surprising that e-cigarettes are being marketed and advertised much the way regular cigarettes used to be.
 Here are the 7 Ways E-Cigarette Companies Are Copying Big Tobacco’s Playbook.